 An LLC can have many owners, legally known as members, which can be individuals or businesses.
 Here are the advantages of an LLC entity:

-Compared to a C Corp, the initial paperwork for an LLC is quite light and speedy, especially that the Indian government makes the whole process doable through an online portal.
+Compared to a C Corp, the initial paperwork for an LLC is quite light and speedy, especially that the US government makes the whole process doable through an online portal.

 As the name indicates, an LLC entity gives the company’s owners limited liability, which means that all of their assets, including their bank accounts, homes, and cars, are protected in case the business loses money or falls into debt.